Have you ever been to a blog with a crappy design but has excellent content? Most of the blogs I follow are in this category.

 - Requests: 28

 These numbers were pretty impressive.
 But things were slightly slower than the theme I was using previously (granted, the site looked MUCH better and had more features).
 What made me consider building a WordPress theme from scratch was taking a close look at the waterfall tab in GTMetrix.
-Why
+Why were there 7+ different fonts being loaded?
+Did the site really need to load a 75KB Font Awesome file?
+Trying to optimize the site further at this point led me to create a custom WordPress theme.

 Using the New Custom Theme